<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 • Admins: Access to critical infrastructure can be granted and revoked quickly and easily, greatly simplifying user onboarding and offboarding, provisioning for third parties, and the ability to provide access for a specified period of time.
 Users, roles, and access are easily managed via an Admin UI (CLI available as well).

-StrongDM vs. CyberArk: What’s the Difference?
+StrongDM vs. CyberArk: Key Difference Explained

 1. Agentless Architecture